SwissFederalArchives/cmi-viaduc/readme.md

 # Overview

-The complete Viaduc solution includes 4 code repositories.
+The complete solution of the online acces includes 4 code repositories.

 The repository [cmi-viaduc-web-core](https://github.com/SwissFederalArchives/cmi-viaduc-web-core) is an Angular library.
 This library is used by the other two applications,  Public Access  ([cmi-viaduc-web-frontend](https://github.com/SwissFederalArchives/cmi-viaduc-web-frontend)) and Internal Management ([cmi-viaduc-web-management](https://github.com/SwissFederalArchives/cmi-viaduc-web-management)), as a common code base and component library.